 Both main course dishes were likewise delicious.
 The salmon was most flavorful and I enjoyed every bite.
 The chicken received rave reviews.
 The portion was generous, and my two friends were very happy to have leftovers to take home and enjoy the next day.

-As the evening ended, the four of us were in full agreement that our meal had been exceptional, with one friend declaring that is was one of the five best meals she had eaten in her life!
+To sum up, the four of us were in full agreement that our meal had been exceptional.
+One friend declared that is was one of the five best meals she had eaten in her life!

 RIP Biba Caggiano